Skip to content

 As Navin Persaud, VP of Revenue Operations at 1Password, said:

-That’s why data architecture and centralisation is important.
-It is the key to creating a unified data strategy for all go-to-market teams and helps to create and maintain a single source of truth in your organisation.
+That’s why managing your data in a centralised repository is key.
+Centralised databases help create a unified data strategy for all go-to-market teams and maintain a single source of truth across your organisation.

-This can enable teams to make data-informed decisions and analysis of key strategies and initiatives.
+• Data centralisation helps teams make data-informed decisions and analyse and evaluate key strategies and initiatives.

 How to centralise your data